 Facebook has a new application to further reduce your privacy, but at least it's an "opt-in" situation, so I guess that's progress.

 Congratulations to LinkedIn on clearing the 300 million members mark.
 I'd be curious to know if more than 100 of those members really know what they're doing with the site.

 I'm not making light of this woman's story at all, but if I had a condition where I was allergic to being sweaty, I'd be at risk of going to the hospital every day for about 9 months out of the year.
 Yikes.

 The Hollywood Reporter has an interesting in-depth look at John Oliver that's worth your time.
 Oliver's new HBO show starts a week from tomorrow.

 Dwayne "the Rock" Johnson wants to be in a James Bond movie.
 It turns out he'd be following in his grandfather's footsteps if he did that.
 Check out this clip of Sean Connery vs. High Chief Peter Maivia in, "You Only Live Twice."
 Obviously this is the land of fairy tales, because my money would be on Maivia to beat James Bond 10 times out of 10 in the real world.

 Okay kids, that's going to do it for now.
 That list of great David Tennant Doctor Who scenes is missing what is probably my most favorite of his.
 The story of the Doctor is one of great adventures and excitement, but it's also one of frequent loss and a look at how he continues to fight on in the face of adversity, which is one of the fundamental themes of the show.
 This clip takes the viewer on an emotional roller coaster and it's mostly thanks to David Tennant's performance.
 With that, I give you today's, "Clip of the Day."

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Enjoy the rest of your Saturday, and make sure to come back again soon.
+Have a good day, and we'll see you back here again soon.
 For now, that's today's Clutter, and we are outta here.